jmpinit/rm-dl-annotated/README.md

 ## Dependencies:

-All these things need to be on your path, and you need to have given rmapi access to your ReMarkable Cloud account:
+All these things need to be on your path, and you need to have given `rmapi` access to your ReMarkable Cloud account:

 * python
+* ImageMagick (`convert`)
 * [rmapi](https://github.com/juruen/rmapi)
 * [rM2svg](https://github.com/reHackable/maxio/blob/master/tools/rM2svg)
 * [svgexport](https://github.com/shakiba/svgexport)